l0k0ms/log-workshop/workshop/part_2/README.md

       - /var/run/docker.sock:/var/run/docker.sock:ro
 ```

-In order to avoid any launch issue, make sure that the DD agent is the last container to start by adding:
+In order to avoid any launch issue, make sure that the Datadog Agent is the last container to start by adding:

 ```
 datadog: